VTSAX vs. FXAIX: Which Index Fund is Better for You in 2025?

 Is FXAIX better than VOO?

-They both track the S&P 500 and tend to perform similarly.
-FXAIX is a mutual fund with a very low expense ratio; VOO is an ETF with strong liquidity and tradability.
-Choose based on account type and trading preferences.
+They both track the S&P 500 and usually perform similarly.
+FXAIX is a mutual fund with a tiny expense ratio; VOO is an ETF with easy trading.
+Pick based on how you like to invest.

 Which Fidelity fund is closest to VTSAX?